chriswhong/awesome-mapbox-external-developer-resources/README.md

 - [img2geojson](https://caseymm.github.io/img2geojson/) - Digitize Geojson by tracing an image
 - [dropchop.io](https://dropchop.io/) - a browser-based GIS powered by Mapbox.js and Turf.js
 - [Mapbox Preview](https://marketplace.visualstudio.com/items?itemName=AlexanderBelokon.mapbox-preview) - A Visual Studio Code Extension that allows you to preview your stylesheet in Mapbox GL JS in real time.
+- [Inverted Polygons Tool](https://tristen.ca/inverted-polygons/) - A simple tool for inverting a geojson polygon (creating a polygon with a "hole" in it, useful as a clipping mask to hide or subdue the basemap)

 ### Libraries
 - [mapboxgl-legend](https://github.com/markusand/mapboxgl-legend) - Add a legend to a mapbox-gl map by parsing layer layout & paint expressions.